 Galway Doctoral Research Scholarships

 Funded through the College of Arts and the School of Humanities, Galway Doctoral Research Scholarships provide excellent opportunities for prospective scholars.
-The funding is competitive and applications close on June 10th, 2019.
+The funding is competitive and applications usually close in early June.

 National University of Ireland